 On all AquaSonde models, the depth sensor is fully factory calibrated.
-Also the depth zero point is always calibrated automatically when a Dissolved Oxygen 100% point calibration is carried out.

-The AS-7000 model features a fully pre-calibrated depth sensor that requires only single point referencing to zero, which is carried out automatically whenever the DO 100% point is calibrated.
-No further depth calibration is required for this model.
+Following this, all that is required is occasional single point calibration at zero, which is carried out automatically whenever the DO 100% point is calibrated.
+No further depth calibration is required.